Ptolemy2002/regex-utils/lib/README.md

 ### interpretZodError
 #### Description
 Given a zod error, interprets it to `null` if no error is found, a single error message if there is a single error, or an array of error messages if there are multiple errors.
 The error messages will be in the format `<path>: <message>`.
+If the error is with function arguments, "arguments.<index>" will be appended to the end of the path.
+Similarly, if the error is with a function return value, "returnValue" will be appended to the end of the path.
+Note that for function arguments, only the first seen error will be reported.

 #### Parameters
 - `e` (`ZodError`): The zod error to be interpreted.